Anurag-Gupta3177/bloggers/README.md

 # bloggers - Tech Knowledge Sharing Platform

-OnSpot is a blog website designed for tech enthusiasts to share knowledge, insights, and discussions on various technology-related topics.
+bloggers is a blog website designed for tech enthusiasts to share knowledge, insights, and discussions on various technology-related topics.
 Users can create and share blogs, interact with posts by liking and commenting, and enjoy a smooth experience powered by modern frontend and backend functionalities.

 ## Table of Contents
 - [Features](#features)